mubi/fe-interview-task/README.md

 ### Development process

-The project is already initialized with a git repository.
 This is an opportunity to demonstrate your approach to problem solving, both in terms of the final code and the commits along the way.
+This part is important, please demonstrate how you approach the task by expressing yourself in a series of incremental commits.
+You are of course welcome to edit your commit history before sharing your solution.

-When you are ready to share the project please push your own branch back up to the remote github repository.
+You may wish to fork this repository into your local github account, or you may wish to simply clone it in to a private repository you control.
+As long as we can see your work, whatever you prefer is fine.
+When you are ready to share your work please push your work back to your repository, and share the link.

+### Up and running

+* Once you have the code checked out locally, first run `npm install`
+* Run `npm run dev` for dev server at http://localhost:5173
+* You can also run `npm run build` to build the app bundle into dist, and then to preview the built app, run `npm run preview`

 ### Notes

-* Webpack boilerplate already included
+* Vite boilerplate already included
 * Using icons as in the wireframe is not mandatory
-* The JSON API url (declared in `app/constants.js`) is a static JSON file containing a limited snapshot of films.
+* The JSON API url (declared in `app/constants.ts`) is a static JSON file containing a limited snapshot of films.
 * For the purpose of this exercise, no state needs to be persisted back to a backend server.
 It is a 'local' app.
-* `npx webpack` to build the app bundle into dist/
-* `npx webpack-dev-server` for dev server at http://localhost:8080

 Reach out over email if you have any questions!